 When you create feature classes and tables, you select a data type for each field.
 The available types include a variety of number types, text types, date types, binary large objects (BLOBs), or globally unique identifiers (GUIDs).
 Choosing the correct data type allows you to correctly store the data and will facilitate your analysis, data management, and business needs.

 The data types explained in this topic include the data types available when creating a feature class or table with ArcGIS.
-If you store your data in an ArcSDE or personal geodatabase or a database, the data types between ArcGIS and your database management system (DBMS) might not match directly.
+If you store your data in a database or a geodatabase in a database management system (DBMS), ArcGIS data types and the data types of the DBMS might not match directly.
 The types are matched to the closest data type available in the DBMS.
 This process is referred to as data type mapping.
 In this process, it is possible that the values will be stored in the DBMS as a different type, applying different criteria to the data attribute.
-As a result, the data type you see in the table or feature class properties in ArcGIS for Desktop may change from what you initially defined.
+As a result, the data type you see in the table or feature class properties in ArcGIS Desktop may change from what you initially defined.
 To learn more about the data type mapping process with your database management system, see Data types in the DBMS.